subnetmarco/kong-operator/helm-charts/kong/README.md

 - Set `enterprise.enabled` to `true` in `values.yaml` file.
 - Update values.yaml to use a Kong Enterprise image.
-- Satisfy the two prerequsisites below for Enterprise License and Enterprise Docker Registry.
+- Satisfy the two prerequisites below for Enterprise License and Enterprise Docker Registry.
 - (Optional) [set a `password` environment variable](#rbac) to create the initial super-admin.
 Though not required, this is recommended for users that